C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/fsm.rst

      }
    }

-But you can also write it like that :
+But it can also be written like this:

 .. code-block:: scala